Miami Cruise Ship Injury Lawyer

-- Wrongful Death – If you have lost someone you love due to the negligence of a crew member, the cruise line or some other third party, we are sorry for your loss.
-Our attorneys can determine if you have a case and help you file a legal claim against those responsible if you do.
+- Wrongful death: If you have lost someone you love due to the negligence of a crew member, the cruise line or some other third party, we are sorry for your loss.
+Our attorneys can determine if you have a case and, if you do, help you file a legal claim against those responsible.

-- Pool and Water Slide Accidents – A defective design, lack of supervision and/or an extremely slick surface can lead to serious injuries or even death.
+- Pool and waterslide accidents: A defective design, a lack of supervision and/or an extremely slick surface can lead to serious injuries or even death.

-- Injuries Sustained During Recreational Activities – If you were participating in a recreational activity that was organized by the cruise ship and you were injured, the cruise ship may be legally responsible for your injuries.
+- Injuries sustained during recreational activities: If you were participating in a recreational activity that was organized by the cruise ship and you were injured, then the cruise ship may be legally responsible for your injuries.

-- Sexual or Physical Assaults – It is the responsibility of the cruise ship to protect passengers from physical harm.
-If you or someone you care about were physically or sexually assaulted while on the ship, you may be able to file a claim against the individual who caused the harm as well as the cruise ship.
+- Sexual or physical assaults: It is the responsibility of the cruise ship to protect passengers from physical harm.
+If you or someone you care about was physically or sexually assaulted while on the ship, you may be able to file a claim against the individual who caused the harm as well as the cruise ship.
 The same remains true if the offender worked for the cruise line.

-- Crew Member Negligence – Each crew member should have the skills necessary to respond to any emergency situation that may arise.
-If a mistake or an activity of a crew member led to your injury, the cruise ship and the employee may be found liable.
+- Crew member negligence: Each crew member should have the skills necessary to respond to any emergency situation that may arise.
+If a mistake or an activity of a crew member led to your injury, then the cruise ship and the employee may be found liable.

 If you or someone you care about has been injured on a cruise ship, you may be able to file a cruise ship injury lawsuit against several entities and/or individuals such as:

-- the company that sold you the ticket; as well as
+- The company that sold you the ticket

-At Kaire & Heffernan, LLC, we have 20 years of experience.
-Our cruise ship accident attorneys are well-versed in maritime law and land-based law, which drastically increases the likelihood that you will win your cruise ship injury case.
+At Kaire & Heffernan, we have 20 years of experience.
+We are well versed in maritime law and land-based law, which drastically increases the likelihood that you will win your cruise ship injury case.

 If you or someone you love has suffered an injury while on a cruise ship, let us help determine if you have a case.
 If we believe that you do have legal recourse, we can begin to file suit.
 We work with you every step of the way and do everything we can to help you attain the cruise ship injury settlement that you or your loved one deserves.
-Contact us today by filling out our online form.
-If you prefer, you can call us at 305-372-0123 or use our toll-free number 866-769-0123 to schedule your free consultation.
-Our office is located at 999 Brickell Avenue, PH 1102, in Miami, Florida.
+Contact us today to schedule your free consultation by filling out our online form.
+If you prefer, you can call us at 305-376-7860.
+Our office is located in Miami.